The Left (North Macedonia): Foreign policy

 The Left supports for North Macedonia to become a neutral country and a "principle of zero problems with neighbouring countries".
 The latter it defines as "solving problems without bringing historical baggage", friendly relations with Balkans countries and a principle of self-determination, which they opine gives all people the right to define their own name themselves.
 The party's leader has stated in an interview that North Macedonia's membership in the European Union might potentially be a positive thing, but that the country should stay out if the cost of membership was a change in its name and identity.
-In their 2020 general election program, the party put forward the idea that North Macedonia should "withdraw the recognition of the State of Israel, Kosovo, and South Korea", while supporting the independence of the State of Palestine, Catalonia, and the Basque Country.
+In 2020, the party put forward the idea that North Macedonia should withdraw the recognitions of Israel, Kosovo, and South Korea, instead recognising Palestine, Catalonia, and the Basque Country.
 They also suggested a review of the Friendship Agreement between Bulgaria and North Macedonia, as they consider parts of it to amount to historical revisionism and a "rehabilitation of fascism".

-The party supports Russia's war in Ukraine, and espouses ultra-nationalist rhetoric about Macedonian-Albanian and Macedonian-Bulgarian relations.
+The party supports Russia's war in Ukraine, repeating Russian propaganda, thus opposing the sanctions imposed against Russia.
+Civil activists and political parties in North Macedonia condemned Levica for aligning with Russia.
+According to the news site Meta.mk and the fact-checking service Truthmeter, a significant amount of the public in North Macedonia perceives the party as pro-Russian.
+It also espouses ultra-nationalist rhetoric about Macedonian-Albanian and Macedonian-Bulgarian relations.
+Levica is Eurosceptic, claiming that North Macedonia should consider an alternative to the EU, such as the Eurasian pact and the BRICS, implying that Russia is the other alternative to the EU.
+During the 2024 electoral campaign, the party and its presidential candidate Biljana Vankovska promoted cooperation with China, leaving NATO and EU integrations and seeking other alternatives.

 Social and environmental issues

-The Left has opposed the government of Zoran Zaev and his Social Democratic Union of Macedonia (SDSM), accusing them of an "unbecoming attitude" and later of electoral fraud and blackmail.
-The Left's leader has predicted that SDSM would follow Pasokification.
+The Left opposed the government of Zoran Zaev and his Social Democratic Union of Macedonia (SDSM), accusing them of being involved in crime.
 It also opposed the previous government of Nikola Gruevski, whom they consider an "autocrat", as well as his VMRO-DPMNE.

-The Left has declared a principled opposition to conservatism, clericalism, and patriarchy.
-It is supportive of LGBT rights in the country.
-The party celebrates and organises rallies for the Victory Day over fascism on 9 May, being the only Macedonian political party to organize events for the non-official holiday.
+The party celebrates and organises rallies for the Victory Day of the Soviet Union over fascism on 9 May, being the only Macedonian political party to organise events for the non-official holiday.

 The Left has described North Macedonia as undergoing an "ecological cataclysm", which they consider a direct result of the "political and social catastrophe that is happening to all spheres of daily life".
 Its electoral program declares support for free healthcare and universal education, and considers neoliberalism and "wild capitalism" to be the root of most of North Macedonia's economic problems.
-It views healthcare and education, as well as economic growth and organized labour as the "biggest enemies of terrorism" in North Macedonia.